If you are already an experienced dropshipper, you should know how important it is to constantly be searching for winning products.

 Or they are large-consequence emails like approving a $100 refund.

 Create a SOP such that your team will forward these emails to you.

 You want to identify where these situations usually happen – and come up with solutions for those.

 Because these questions tend to be more open-ended, your solution should be in a range.

-Example, when it comes to refunds, allow your team to approve any refund under $60 and only seek clarification from the team leader when it’s >$60.
+For example, when it comes to refunds, allow your team to approve any refund under $60 and only seek clarification from the team leader when it’s >$60.

 And your team leader can approve any refunds under $100 without your consent.